ctyar/SwaggerUI.OpenApi/README.md

     +  "launchUrl": "swagger",
     ```

-Please note that for .NET 10 and later, the library sets the `JsonSerializerOptions.NumberHandling` to `JsonNumberHandling.Strict` for better
+Please note that for .NET 10 and later, the library sets the `JsonSerializerOptions.NumberHandling` to `Strict` for better
 Swagger experience.

-If this is not desired, you can set it to `JsonNumberHandling.AllowReadingFromString` in your `Program.cs` file.
+If this is not desired, you can set it to `AllowReadingFromString` in your `Program.cs` file.
 ```csharp
 builder.Services.AddSwaggerUI();